-Page built from things in the old psyctc.org site 4.i.19, updated 8.i.19.
+Page built from things in the old psyctc.org site 4.i.19, updated 24.viii.20.
 All content is made available under a Creative Commons License.
 Please feel free to reuse anything here but respect the licence, i.e. give attribution back to here.

 I’m not sure when I first started mounting these calculators, certainly by 2003.
 These compute the confidence interval (CI) for observed sample statistics using the sample statistics and the sample size.
 The default CI is 95% but you can set other spreads if you want them.
 For continuous value statistics these are parametric model CIs based on Gaussian distributions, for rates these are the best performing methods for the CIs as far as I can work out from R documentation and my reading).

-- confidence interval of a mean from mean, s.d. (or s.e.) and sample size (n).
+confidence interval of a proportionMounted 12.viii.03. confidence interval of a difference between two (independent) proportionsMounted 14.viii.03. confidence interval of a mean from mean, s.d. (or s.e.) and sample size (n).
 Mounted 16.viii.03, last updated 22.xii.03.

 Program to compute the confidence interval around an observed (Pearson or Spearman) correlation coefficient.
 Requires observed value and n.